noironetworks/acc-provision/doc/features/README.md

   aep: kube-cluster             # The AEP for ports/VPCs used by this cluster
   vrf:                          # This VRF used to create all kubernetes EPs
     name: mykube-vrf
-    tenant: common              # This can be system-id or common
+    tenant: common              # This can be system-id or pre-existing-tenant
   l3out:
     name: mykube_l3out          # Used to provision external IPs
     external_networks:
     - mykube_extepg             # Used for external contracts
-  #custom_epgs:                 # List of additional endpoint-group names
+  # custom_epgs:                 # List of additional endpoint-group names
   #   - custom_group1            # to configure for use with annotations
   #   - custom_group2

 #